Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 If you need to leave the project for any length of time, simply cover it with bubble wrap to prevent any loose fibers from being displaced, or if it is wet but has dried out a little, simply wet it again with warm soapy water and continue from where you left off.

-The decorative fold which can be seen in the image can be created by putting down the Teeswater curls before the 3 layers of merino wool roving are added.
+The decorative fold seen in the image can be created by putting down the Teeswater curls before the three layers of merino wool roving are added.
 This is because it is necessary to work in reverse order to have the curls lay on top of the wool when you make the folds on the back and neck of the hat.